Max-Leopold/mini-analytics/README.md

 # Mini Analytics [![Build Status](https://travis-ci.com/Max-Leopold/mini-analytics.svg?branch=master)](https://travis-ci.com/Max-Leopold/mini-analytics)

-Mini Analytics is a small scaled project i've did as an internship introduction project.
+Mini Analytics is a small scale project I've done as an internship introduction project.

-This project can be used to search twitter for user written lucene queries.
+This project can be used to search Twitter for user written Lucene queries.

 ## Installation

-To install this project on your system you need [Maven](https://maven.apache.org/download.cgi), [Docker](https://docs.docker.com/docker-for-windows/install/) and a [Twitter Developer Account](https://developer.twitter.com/en/apply-for-access.html).
+To install this project on your system you need [Maven](https://maven.apache.org/download.cgi), [Docker](https://www.docker.com/get-started) and a [Twitter Developer Account](https://developer.twitter.com/en/apply-for-access.html).

 To download the project just use `git clone https://github.com/Max-Leopold/mini-analytics.git` to clone the project onto your machine.